Factbox: World reacts to announcement of Islamic State leader Baghdadi's death

 French Defence Minister Florence Parly on Twitter:

 “Baghdadi: early retirement for a terrorist, but not for his organisation.
 I congratulate our American allies with this operation.
-My thoughts today are for all the victims of the madness of Baghdadi and the criminals who have followed him.”
+My thoughts today are for all the victims of the madness of Bagdhadi and the criminals who have followed him.”

 Prime Minister Boris Johnson on Twitter: